sjsu-library/unionist/_items/unionist--text-0116.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: WORKS OF ART.—Dr. Herschel’s Grand Telescope.
-The tube of this instrument is<br>thirty-nine feet four inches long, and four feet and ten inches in diameter,<br>every part being made of iron.
+transcription: 'WORKS OF ART.—Dr. Herschel’s Grand Telescope.
+The tube of this instrument is thirty-nine feet four inches long, and four feet and ten inches in diameter, every part being made of iron.
 It was begun in 1785 and completed in 1789.
-It<br>magnifies
+It magnifies
-  <em>six thousand times.</em>
+  <em>six thousand times.</em> '
 scholarlyNotes:
 commentary:
 relatedPeople: William Herschel